ThePython10110/ExchangeClone/README.md

 <details><summary>Look at this fancy expanding changelog</summary>

 ### v8.0
+* New Features:
+    *
+* Changes:
     * The Constructor and Deconstructor are now deprecated.
 Element Exchange is no more.
     * Upgrades and Stars can no longer be used as fuel.
+    * Dark and Red Matter Armor now uses ProjectE's textures
+* Bugfixes:
+    * Dark and Red Matter Armor display properly (and identically) in both games.

 ### v7.3 (not released yet because there's not enough)
 * Renamed Alchemical Tome to Tome of Knowledge, and made it uncraftable by default.